-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 sequelize variable that will contain a

 Sequelize instance with our database settings for the current environment.
-We are going to use
+We’re going to use

 sequelize to import all the models and make them available in our